CleverTap/clevertap-android-sdk/templates/CTCORECHANGELOG.md

 #### New Features

 * Supports Android 14, made it compliant with Android 14 requirements.
 Details [here](https://developer.android.com/about/versions/14/summary)
-* Upgrades AGP to 8.2.2 for building the SDK and related proguard rules
+* Upgrades AGP to 8.2.2 for building the SDK and adds related consumer proguard rules
 * Deprecates Xiaomi public methods as we are sunsetting SDK.
 Details [here](https://dev.mi.com/distribute/doc/details?pId=1555).
 * Adds Accessibility ids for UI components of SDK
 * Migrates JobScheduler to WorkManager for Push Amplification.